 Step 3: Prepare Roof Areas That Need Help

 Once the roof has been cleaned (possibly primed) and is completely dry, use GacoPatch, LiquidRoofTape, RoofTape, or GacoFlex 66S for joints, fasteners, flashings, and transition areas that need a little more attention.

 Step 4: Apply GacoRoof to Roof Surface

 Now that you have cleaned, fixed, and prepped your roof, you’re ready to apply GacoRoof.
 You likely won’t be working in these conditions, but as a reminder, you should only apply GacoRoof when the existing substrate is above 32° and below 120°.

 Before you apply GacoRoof make sure you ensure color consistency by using a clean, dry stir stick or mixing paddle.
 For optimum coverage, apply the first coat of GacoRoof with one color and the second coat with another.
+The second coat should be the color you want for the roof color.
 In doing this, you’ll know what has been coated and what hasn’t.

 Be sure to plan accordingly: Two coats are required at a coverage rate of one gallon for every 100 square feet per coat.
 When planning your project, take the total amount of square feet, divide by 50 and you will have the number of gallons required to do the job.
 Remember to split the required number of gallons into two colors, and always lean toward applying more coating than less.

 Once you’ve ensured color consistency, use a roller to evenly apply the first coat of GacoRoof at 16 wet mils.
 Let dry until the first coat can be safely walked on—this could take anywhere from three to 12 hours.

 Once the first coat is dry, apply the second coat at 16 wet mils.
 At a minimum, you should apply two coats and have a depth of 22 dry mils for the finished product.